Nedzhin/halal_check/Readme.md

 # How to run

-before running you can create the virtual environment or you can run it without it
+before running, you can create the virtual environment or you can run it without it

 ## Install the 'Ultralytics' library
 ```pip install ultralytics```